S-Ando-Biophysics/4MRNA/README.md

 <!--- Tutorial video (YouTube) - in preparation --->

 #### Procedure
-1. Create a new directory on your computer for running `4MRNA.sh`.
+1. Create a new directory on your computer for executing 4MRNA.
 After creating it, place your reflection file (.mtz) for molecular replacement into that directory.
 2. Open Ubuntu/Terminal, change to the directory created in Step 1, and run the command `4MRNA`.
-3. When 4MRNA finishes, a directory named `4MRNA-Results` will be created, containing up to seven candidate solutions for molecular replacement.
+3. When 4MRNA finishes, a directory named "4MRNA-Results" will be created, containing up to seven candidate solutions for molecular replacement.

 #### How to install
 Run the following commands in order.
 If the version is displayed by running the final line of code, the installation is complete.